-9 Spunky Facts About Dachshunds
+9 Short Facts About Dachshunds

+Dachshunds are tiny, but they were bred to do some pretty big jobs.
 Here’s the lowdown on everyone’s favorite vertically challenged dog.

 1. Dachshunds are fierce.